-Upon selection and award, ATI will work closely with the awardee(s) to determine the delivery structure including final timelines, deliverables, and associated costs.
+Upon selection and award, ATI will work closely with the awardee(s) to determine the contract structure including adhering to final timelines, deliverables, and associated costs.
 Additionally, ATI and USAID will also work closely with the awardee(s) on the overall learning agenda, including the appropriate cadence for reporting, communications, and other general ongoing project management activities, as well as be a resource to help the awardee achieve overall objectives.